garylirocks/quickrefs/azure-monitor.markdown

   ![Using AMA](images/azure_monitor-data-collection-scenarios-agent.png)

 - Using log ingestion API (a REST client sends data to a DCE, and specifying which DCR to use)
+  - When using Custom Text or Custom JSON Logs as the data source, you can set a single line KQL to transform a record to multi columns in a table
   ![Using API](images/azure_monitor-data-collection-scenarios-api.png)

 - Workspace transformation DCR